-To begin with, the Japanese being a very well-mannered bunch, greetings and salutations are always used in any situation.
+To begin with, the Japanese are a very well-mannered bunch.
+Greetings and salutations are always used in any situation.
 Paired this with the customary bowing, and you’re all set for the basics of Japanese social conduct.
-But make sure not to bow with your hands in a clapping gesture because this is only done in praying.
+But make sure not to bow with your hands in a clapping gesture. this is only done by praying.
 Aim for a formal bow at work by bowing deeper or lowly.
-Bowing is not only done as greetings or goodbyes but also to show respect to other people.
+Bowing is not only done as greetings or goodbyes.
+It is also for showing respect to other people.

 Other things to keep in mind